-The Most Effective Website Design, Marketing, and SEO for CNC Machine Shops:
+The Importance of Website Design, Marketing, and SEO for CNC Machine Shops:

 - A great website design is vital to gaining new leads for CNC shops because it helps demonstrate your credibility

 - SEO or search engine optimization for machine shops help build your website’s ranking and traffic, getting you new business

 - Word of mouth still matters but online marketing supplements and enhances results from word of mouth

 - CNC Manufacturers are seeing massive results every day through performing these steps correctly

 What if I told you that building a new website for your CNC machining business could more than double the number of visitors to the site, and start regularly generating valuable RFQs?
 The average CNC machine shop has a website, but those websites usually have significant deficiencies that prevent them from performing up to standards.
 Many owners of fabrication and machining businesses do not grasp the importance of the website because it has never been explained in a simple manner.
 Other owners fall into the logic loop of:

 “Most of our business is from word of mouth, therefore the web is unimportant, therefore I will not invest in web leads, therefore most of my business will continue to come from the same limited avenues.”

 Word of mouth and reputation are incredibly important, but if your goal is to grow, the easiest and cheapest way to do it is through web traffic.
 The explanation of how you can start generating business from online leads I’m about to provide is easy to grasp, and should provide a new perspective on web lead generation and website design for CNC machinists.